dmbarbour/wikilon/docs/Runtime.md

         Action Type:    (6 == (6 & x))
         Tagged Item:    (4 == (5 & x))

-For minimalist ABC, small constants would frequently be singleton blocks, but small texts or binaries might also be viable.
+Small constants would frequently be singleton blocks, but small texts or binaries might also be viable.

 ## Representations